 Because of this, it is critical that your Autocoding system is always working.
 With a thin client, if the network connection to the server is interrupted, the risk of a product not being verified is high.
 While networks are more robust than they used to be, wireless networks can still be intermittent and wired connections can be easily severed in a power cut or with a loose cable.

 Even if your network connection is stable, there can be a risk of the connection to the server being slow as the information buffers.
 It’s possible that a mismatched label could have already gone down the production line before the mismatch is detected, making it harder to find the problem.

 By using a thick client, verification can continue even if the network connection is lost or slow, as the thick client can use its local storage until the connection is restored.
 The savings that thin clients offer during installation can easily be wiped out with one product recall – is it worth the risk?

 Another point to consider is that some retailer Codes of Practice will specify that a thick client is required for automated label verification processes.
-For example, Marks and Spencer are one retailer that specify this.
+For example, Marks and Spencer is one retailer that specifies this.
 However, even if your retailer doesn’t specify a thick client, they can give you built-in resilience in your production line should a problem occur.

-Dawnfresh Seafoods had previously installed an autocoding system, but it wasn’t fit for purpose and was creating significant production delays and downtime.
-It also didn’t comply with M&S’ Code of Practice, whom Dawnfresh supplied.
+Dawnfresh Seafoods had previously installed an Autocoding system, but it wasn’t fit for purpose and was creating significant production delays and downtime.
+It also didn’t comply with M&S’ Code of Practice; causing problems with the customer.

 Thin clients offer many advantages and are better suited to some applications more than others, such as data capture processes like SCADA.
 At OAL, we believe that each system has a place in automation, and will help you choose the best solution for your needs.